Alyssa Campanella: Miss USA

 In January 2012, Campanella traveled to Palm Springs, California to attend the Miss California USA 2012 pageant.
 She also attended the Miss Nevada USA 2012 pageant in Las Vegas later that month, where she was a special guest at the grand opening of 1Oak at The Mirage.

 In March 2012, Campanella traveled to Germany with her sister titleholders for a week-long USO/Armed Forces Entertainment tour on March 9–14, 2012.
 In May 2012, Campanella traveled to Orlando, Florida to cohost the Runway for Hope fashion show with Mario Lopez before traveling to Las Vegas to pass on her crown.
 On June 3, 2012, Campanella crowned Olivia Culpo as her successor in Las Vegas, who ultimately went on to win the title of Miss Universe.

 During her reign she traveled numerous trips across the United States and made many appearances throughout New York City.
 She also traveled to Cannes, Monaco, Brazil, Germany, Canada, and The Bahamas.

 Miss Universe

-As Miss USA 2011, she went on to compete at Miss Universe 2011 in São Paulo, Brazil, from August 19–September 12, 2011 and reached the top 16.
+As Miss USA 2011, she went on to compete at Miss Universe 2011 in São Paulo, Brazil, from August 19–September 12, 2011 and reached the top 16, the country's first placement in two years.
 Her national costume was inspired by a Revolution-era colonial outfit.